Mona-Klj/Movies-Correlation-Project/README.md

 8- Converted 'released' to datetime type.

-9- Reordered columns and sorted by gross values
+9- Reordered columns and sorted by gross values.

 ## The question was "what is most correlated to gross"